FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 Truckee has two large grocery stores, as well as CVS, Rite-Aid, and pretty much any other retail business you might need.
 Safeway is on Donner Pass Road in the center of town.
 It ranks high among the best stocked Safeways we’ve ever seen.
 We also recommend driving an extra half-mile to Save Mart (on 89 just on the other side of I-80).
 Good seafood is hard to come by, though.
 Try Morgan’s Lobster Shack & Fish Market in old town Truckee on W. River Street, or load up your cooler at home before your trip.

-Restaurants: Some of our favorites (mind Covid-related changes to this list):
+Restaurants: Some of our favorites (mind changes to this list, which we do not keep updated):

 • Tahoe Donner Lodge - bar, dining room and great outdoor deck in Summer.
 Closest restaurant. $$$